 A student with a documented disability can apply for an accommodation.

 An accommodation is a modification, adjustment, or elimination of a barrier to a program to enable an individual with a disability to participate on an equal basis.
 Extended time for test taking, having the exam read out loud, distraction reduced environment (quiet room) or large print exams, or having a staff member fill in the bubbles on a Scantron sheet are examples of accommodations that could be provided for IFSI students.
 Again, the accommodation will vary based on the individual needs of the student.

 The student must provide documentation indicating they have a disability and the documentation must demonstrate that the disability has an impact on them in the academic setting.
 Reasonable modifications are then explored, taking into consideration the student's request, past history of accommodations, and the nature of the program or course they are enrolled in.

-This office will make every attempt to arrange an accommodation for the student if it is indicated, however, a student who requests an accommodation at the beginning of a week-long course of instruction may not provide enough time for IFSI to make test-taking accommodations by the end of the week.
+The ADA Coordinator will make every attempt to arrange an accommodation for the student if it is indicated, however, a student who requests an accommodation at the beginning of a week-long course of instruction may not provide enough time for IFSI to make test-taking accommodations by the end of the week.
 Arrangements would then be made for the student to take the exam at a later time.

 A student who has a disability and will need an accommodation for an end of course exam should request the accommodation prior to the start of the course (or as soon thereafter).
 Once an accommodation has been approved, the student can then notify the ADA Coordinator each time he or she registers for a course.
 Accommodations can then be arranged for the course exam.